Jailed Arkansas Lawmaker Sends Letter To President Trump Saying Inmates Want To Help “Build The Wall”

 Two other signers, Garrett Wadda and Kevin Martinez, who identify as belonging to the Cheyenne Nation and Navajo Nation, are both serving time for murder charges.

-The Associated Press reported that Congressional Republicans will try to deliver on Trump’s promise to fund a wall at the U.S.-Mexico border, which could spark a partial federal government shutdown in weeks.
+The Associated Press reported that Congressional Republicans will try to deliver on Trump’s promise to fund a wall at the U.S.-Mexico border, which could spark a partial federal government shutdown.

 The Trump administration has proposed spending $18 billion over 10 years to significantly extend the border wall with Mexico, providing one of its most detailed blueprints of how the president hopes to carry out a signature campaign pledge.